emqx/emqx-docs/en_US/advanced/auth-mongodb.md

 auth.mongo.auth_query.selector = username=%u
 ```

-You can use the following placeholders in the selector, and EMQ X Broker will be automatically populated with client information when executed:
+You can use the following placeholders in the selector, and EMQX Broker will be automatically populated with client information when executed:

 - %u：Username
 - %c：Client ID